 3-Consider Installing a Child Theme.
 This is really on the techy side, but there are videos and instructions to help every step of the way.
 This article will help you understand what a child theme is and what to do if you want to install one.

 Step 5: Design your blog and write posts

 If you have made it this far, you are doing amazing!
 Keep it up!
 Now let’s get your blog up and going.

 There are thousands of half published, half-finished, or abandoned blogs out there.
 This is not a bad thing but something to consider when you think of your personality.

-Consider setting a due date in order to keep yourself accountable and to push yourself to work on your blog.
+Consider setting a due date to keep yourself accountable and push yourself to work on your blog.
 There are many free blog planners out there as well to help you keep going.